The Invisible Weight: Unraveling the Mass of a Single Water Molecule

 Detailed Explanation: From Atoms to a Tiny Assembly

 To understand the mass of a water molecule, we must first understand what a molecule is and how we measure mass at the atomic level.
-A water molecule is a discrete chemical unit composed of two hydrogen atoms covalently bonded to one oxygen atom.
-It is the smallest particle of water that retains all its chemical properties Surprisingly effective..
+Because of that, a water molecule is a discrete chemical unit composed of two hydrogen atoms covalently bonded to one oxygen atom.
+It is the smallest particle of water that retains all its chemical properties Which is the point..

 Step-by-Step Breakdown: The Avogadro Connection